 Check if there's export access to your preferred market, and what the rules are to export there.
 Some markets have much higher compliance requirements and costs.

-To export meat from New Zealand, you need to register as an exporter with MPI, or use the services of a registered exporter.
+To export meat from New Zealand, you need to register as an exporter with the Ministry for Primary Industries (MPI) or use the services of a registered exporter.